-Set up by the hipster Young Turks chefs’ collective, this “quintessential East End trendy pop-up” is now a permanent restaurant, situated above a drinking den allegedly frequented by Jack the Ripper (and with an entrance as hard to find as the notorious killer).
+Originally run by the hipster Young Turks chefs’ collective and situated above a drinking den allegedly frequented by Jack the Ripper, this pop-up turned permanent restaurant is decidedly cool.
 The charming, edgy dining room, with its mismatched furniture and thick rugs, has a homely feel that chimes well with the admirable food on offer here.
 These days the cooking revolves around an ingredients-led carte based on bright, seasonal ingredients – from treacle-cured salmon (“the best I’ve ever tasted”) with citrus mousseline and kohlrabi or roast mallard with Jerusalem artichokes and curly kale to a dish of Cornish mussels, cider butter and savoy cabbage that “begged to be licked clean”.
 ‘Express lunches’ are a bargain, service remains über-efficient and the wine list bursts with unusual choices at fair prices.

 Travel to Upstairs at The Ten Bells in style with London's leading minicab firm Addison Lee.Get a quote »